Let's talk

 Enter translates this reasoning into AI agents responsible for evaluating the specific facts of each case.

-In collaboration with LATAM’s in-house legal team, Enter structured the legal arguments and the conditions under which each should be applied, such as lack of standing, force majeure, or provision of passenger assistance.
-The agent drafts the applicable arguments, supports each one with corresponding evidence, and structures the defense.
+In collaboration with LATAM’s in-house legal team, Enter structured the legal arguments and the conditions under which each should be applied, such as lack of standing, force majeure or provision of passenger assistance.
+The agent drafts the applicable arguments, supports each one with corresponding evidence, and structures the answer.

-At the end of the workflow, the document must be reviewed by a licensed attorney, who validates the content and files the defense with the court.
+At the end of the workflow, the document must be reviewed by a licensed attorney, who validates the content and files the answer with the court.

-For example: in cases involving flights operated by partner airlines, where LATAM was not the carrier responsible for the flight, Enter automatically identifies the operational responsibility involved and structures the defense based on lack of standing, demonstrating that the company had no control over the execution of the service in question.
+For example: In cases involving flights operated by partner airlines, where LATAM was not the operating carrier, Enter automatically identifies who was responsible and structures the answer based on lack of standing, demonstrating that LATAM had no control over the service.

 Together, we designed the defense strategies that came to be applied consistently, with evidence, in more than 18,000 cases.